Don't Stop (Wiggle Wiggle)

-"Don't Stop (Wiggle Wiggle)" is a 1994 song by American hip-house duo the Outhere Brothers from their debut album, 1 Polish, 2 Biscuits & a Fish Sandwich.
-It topped the charts in the Republic of Ireland, Spain, and the United Kingdom.
+"Don't Stop (Wiggle Wiggle)" is a song by American hip-house duo the Outhere Brothers, released in 1994 by label Aureus as a single from their debut album, 1 Polish, 2 Biscuits & a Fish Sandwich (1994).
+"Don't Stop (Wiggle Wiggle)" topped the charts in Ireland, Spain, and the United Kingdom.
 Although the music video and radio edit of the song featured a remixed, clean version of the song, the original, explicit lyrics were featured on different versions of the track on the CD single.

+Critical reception

+Maria Jimenez from Music & Media noted that "sparse house beats, minimal effects and maximum foul language" are the basis for "Don't Stop (Wiggle Wiggle)".

 Chart performance

-"Don't Stop (Wiggle Wiggle)" was a major hit on the charts on several continents and remains one of the duo's most successful songs to date.

-In Europe, the song topped the charts in the Republic of Ireland, Spain and the United Kingdom.
+"Don't Stop (Wiggle Wiggle)" was a major hit on the charts on several continents and remains the duo's most successful song, along with "Boom Boom Boom".
+In Europe, the song topped the charts in Ireland, Spain, and the United Kingdom.
 In the latter country, the song peaked at the top of the UK Singles Chart on March 26, 1995 – for the week ending date April 1, 1995 – during its third week on the chart.
-In Spain, it spent a total of five weeks at the top position.
-It was a Top 10 hit also in Belgium (number two), Italy and the Netherlands, as well as on the Eurochart Hot 100, where it hit number four.
+In Spain, it debuted at the top position and spent a total of five weeks as number one in October 1994.
+It was a top-10 hit also in Belgium (2), Italy (10) and the Netherlands (3), as well as on the Eurochart Hot 100, where it peaked at number four in its third week on the chart.
 Outside Europe, "Don't Stop (Wiggle Wiggle)" peaked at number five in Australia, number 22 on the Billboard Hot Dance Club Play in the Outhere Brothers' native United States and number 29 in New Zealand.